Documentation Menu

 devicesSet equality (order-insensitive)

-pathsSet equality on path values — label is ignored
+pathsSet equality on path values and label descriptions

 masksSet equality on CSS selector strings